dutchcoders/nginx-lua-modules/README.md

 # nginx-lua-modules

-This repository contains lua modules for use within OpenResty or Nginx.
+This repository is a collection of lua modules for use within OpenResty or Nginx.